706f6c6c7578/TOTP/README.txt

 Usage of totp:
   -account string
-        The account name for the TOTP key (default "user@example.com") -issuer string
+        The account name for the TOTP key (default "user@example.com") -algorithm string
+        The hashing algorithm to use (SHA1, SHA256, SHA512) (default "SHA1")
+  -digits int
+        The number of digits in the passcode (6 or 8, default: 6) (default 6) -issuer string
         The issuer for the TOTP key (default "example.com") -skew int
         The skew value for TOTP validation (default: 1) (default 1)
 $ totp

 TOTP Authentication Tool